Paphitis05/KoumbariFit/README.md

 pip install django
 pip install pillow    # For handling image uploads pip install django-htmx    # For partial refresh with HTMX

-# KoumbariFit
-Fitness oriented web application, made using python(Django), html/htmx and sqlite as the local database.

-in order to run the project first you will need to install the imported lyraries: pip install django pip install pillow // for image upload handling pip install django-htmx // for partial refresh htmx requests

-The project runs with the comand: python manage.py runserver The surver runs localy on this adress: http://127.0.0.1:8000/